VahediLab/IFIGeneticsHackathon_2016/README.md

-## IFI/Genetics 2016 Self-Guided Tutorials
+## IFI/Genetics Hackathon 2016 Self-Guided Tutorials

 The purpose of Hackathon 2016 is to introduce bioinformatics/computational biology to Penn's IGG and GGR students who are not familiar with bioninformatics and computational biology.
 First year GGR students taking GCB535/Introduction to Bioinformatics are already familiar with these topics and are encouraged to participate.

 ##### Problem definition